the-teachingRSE-project/competencies/competencies.md

 also struggle to know what to ask when trying to request help from and interact with more experienced staff at their institutions.
 A gap still exists in academic education, as many curricula do not sufficiently prepare their students in this regard.
-This situation is exemplified by the extracurricular Massachusetts Institute of Technology (MIT) class "The Missing Semester of Your CS Education" [@MIT], which aims to convey computing ecosystem literacy even to students of Computer Science at MIT.
+This situation is exemplified by the extracurricular \ac{MIT} class "The Missing Semester of Your CS Education" [@MIT], which aims to convey computing ecosystem literacy even to students of Computer Science at \ac{MIT}.

-Researchers investing increasing amounts of their time developing their software engineering (SE) skills to support their research work can find themselves with little time to do the research itself.
+Researchers investing increasing amounts of their time developing their \ac{SE}
+skills to support their research work can find themselves with little time to do the research itself.
 This, in turn, presents career development challenges since the experience required to gain